 There are few things that can keep an audience more engaged in a film than suspense.
 But what is suspense, exactly?
 That feeling of intense anticipation can be found in various genres and have an audience leaning forward with their eyes glued to the screen.
-Understanding what suspense is and how it differs from other states like shock and mystery is essential to putting an audience on the edge of their seats.
-In this article, we’ll take a look at the elements of suspenses that distinguishes it from anything else.
-We’ll also take a look at a few basic ways to create suspense in the story you are telling.
+Understanding what suspense is and how it differs from other states like shock and mystery is essential to putting an audience on edge.
+In this article, we’ll take a look at the elements of suspense that distinguish it from anything else.
+We’ll also take a look at a few basic ways to create it in the story you are telling.

 Subscribe for more filmmaking videos like this.

 Suspense is a unique state that many filmmakers aim to put an audience in.
 Before we dive into the various elements of suspense, we must first establish our definition of suspense.

 Suspense is a state of uncertainty or excitement regarding a specific outcome.
 Suspense is typically coupled with feelings of anxiousness and anticipation.
 In storytelling, it is used to keep an audience deeply engaged in what is occurring.
 It can be found in various genres, including comedies, but it is most commonly used in thrillers.
 Mystery and shock are often confused with suspense, but have different key characteristics that differentiate the terms.

 - Pay off (the outcome)